UAA GenCyber Academy

 - What does the camp cost?The UAA GenCyber Academy is free.

 - Who can participate?
-Any current 10th-12th grade students in Alaska.
+Any current high school students in Alaska.

 - Do participants need prior coding or computer science experience?
 Prior experience is not required, though it is preferred.